MoyuST/MIT6.1810-Operating-System-Engineering/README.md

 ### labs result:

 Basically I just passed and get full marks of all the `make grade` tests.
 However, the `make grade` labs might failed occasionall.
 Also, I did these labs on my virtual machines on my WIN 10 pc.
 My machine was quite old and its computing power might be not that strong, so for some labs, I modified the test time to allow my computer finishing the test.
 For lab 10 (mmap), it was quite complicated than my expectation, thus I did not reserve that much time to do it.
 So in lab 10, my codes was quite rude and straight-forward.
 Also, I might omit some potential bugs.
 Nevertheless, I still got full marks of that test.

+Notice that the each solution to the lab is put in a separate branch.

 If you find any bugs, please feel free to remind me or fix them, I would be very grateful 😁.

 1. utilities